Mrthomas20121/Tellraw-generator/README.md

 # tellraw generator, a electron /tellraw generator for minecraft 1.8+

-you can now import / export file to .command_block, .mc and .tellraw.

-the app can read these 3 file format.

-Shortcut for Import is CTRL+I, Shortcut for Export is CTRL+E
+there is 3 export format supported : json, xml and ini. files supported(json): .command_block, .json, .tellraw. files supported(xml): .xml, .mc-xml. files supported(ini): .mc, .ini, .inf

+to import a file, press CTRL+I or use the app menu. to export a file, press CTRL+E or use the app menu.

-to use the app on your machine do the following:
+to use the app on your machine do the following step:
 `git clone https://github.com/Mrthomas20121/Tellraw-Generator.git`
 then do
 `npm install` and `npm start`